benmoose/Gatekeeper/README.md

   shared-mount:
 ```

+Run `docker-compose up` to start the services.
+Call `curl http://localhost:8000/v1/health/` to check Gatekeeper is setup and running.

+Gatekeeper listens for incoming requests at unix socket `/var/tmp/shared-mount/gunicorn.sock` so
-When configuring your docker containers, ensure that `/var/tmp/shared-mount/gunicorn.sock`
+when configuring your containers ensure that `/var/tmp/shared-mount/gunicorn.sock`
-is shared between Gatekeeper and Nginx, so the containers can communicate.
-In the example above,
+is shared between Gatekeeper and Nginx.
-this is achieved with volumes.
+This lets the containers communicate.
+In the example above, this is achieved with volumes.

+`benmoose/gatekeeper-nginx` is an Nginx image configured to use the unix socket at `/var/tmp/shared-mount/gunicorn.sock`.
+You can see the configuration file in [operations/nginx/nginx.conf](/operations/nginx/nginx.conf).

 ### Contributing